-Like Bryce, Kayla Varner (now Harper) was born in 1992 and raised in Las Vegas.
+Like Bryce, Kayla Varner (now Harper) was born in 1992 and raised in Las Vegas, Nevada.

 The pair didn’t start dating until Bryce’s rookie year in 2012.
-They got engaged in 2014 but reportedly briefly split up in 2015, when Bryce deleted all pictures with her from his accounts.
+They got engaged in 2014 but reportedly briefly split up in 2015, when Bryce deleted all pics with her from his social media accounts.
 They apparently reconciled in 2016 and officially got married in December 2016 at the San Diego Mormon Temple.

 “I try to be the best walking Book of Mormon as I can,” Bryce Harper said.